Psychology (PSYC) 388

 Part 3: Theories of Counselling

-- Unit 9: Psychoanalytic, Adlerian, and Humanistic Theories of Counselling
+- Unit 9: Psychoanalytic and Psychodynamic Theories of Counselling

-- Unit 10: Behavioural, Cognitive, Systemic, Brief, and Crisis Theories of Counselling
+- Unit 10: Behavioural and Cognitive Theories of Counselling

 Part 4: Specialties in the Practice of Counselling

-To receive credit for PSYC 388, you must satisfactorily complete four online quizzes, two written assignments, and the final exam.
-You must achieve a grade of 50 percent or better on the final exam and a course composite grade of “D” (50 percent) or better.
+To receive credit for PSYC 388, you must satisfactorily complete the four online quizzes, two written assignments, and the final exam.
+You must achieve a minimum grade of 50 per cent on the final exam and a minimum course composite grade of D (50 percent) or better.

-All other course materials will be accessed online.
-The online materials include a Study Guide, a Course Manual, a Student Manual, an APA 6th edition tutorial, and a counseling, guidance, and psychotherapy interactive tutorial.
+All other course materials can be accessed online.
+The online materials include a Study Guide; Course Information Manual; Student Manual; APA 6th edition tutorial; and a Counselling, Guidance, and Psychotherapy interactive tutorial.